 Significant: In CEQA usage, describes an impact that is sufficiently adverse, intense, or prolonged to require mitigation.
 For NEPA usage, see 40 C.F.R.
-1508.27.
+Part 1508.27.

-Slab Track: Railways installed on concrete slabs for support.
+Slab track: Railroad track installed on concrete slabs for support.

 Sleeve: A pipe in which a pipeline or conduit is inserted.